funkia/hareactive/README.md

 example:
 ```
-node benchmark/scan
+node benchmark/scan.suite
 ```

-To run all benchmarks
+To compile and run all benchmarks
 ```
 npm run bench
 ```